mist64/cbmbus_doc/Commodore Peripheral Bus.md

 # Commodore Peripheral Bus: Part 0: Overview and Introduction

-The Serial ("IEC") Bus of the Commodore 64 that connects to disk drives such as the 1541 is just one variant of a whole family of peripheral busses and protocols used by the 8 bit Commodore machines from the PET to the C65.
+The Serial ("IEC") Bus of the Commodore 64 that connects to disk drives such as the 1541 is just one variant of a whole family of busses and protocols used by the line of 8 bit Commodore machines from the PET to the C65.
 This is the first article of a **multi-part series** on the **Commodore Peripheral Bus family**.

-In 1977, for the PET, Commodore just implented the IEEE-488 standard, with some minor extensions.
-While later variants use different connectors and byte transfer protocols, they retain the same bus arbitration and device layers.
+The peripheral bus of the PET (1977) was a minor variation of the existing IEEE-488 standard.
+Later variants use very different connectors and byte transfer protocols, but they retain the same bus arbitration and device layers.

 ![](cbmbus.png =600x320)